cerner/terra-toolkit/scripts/wdio/README.md

 Terra's wdio test runner is available via the `tt-wdio` cli or the `wdio-runner` javascript function.

-Before running this script, it is recommended you pack the static site in proeudtion mode and add the relative path to the `site` key in the wdio configuration.
+Before running this script, it is recommended you pack the static site in production mode and add the relative path to the `site` key in the wdio configuration.
 This would only be desired for locally testing with this script.

 #### API
 | Name  | Default Value | Description |